 Minimizes Pressure Ulcers

-This is an indication of the percent of long-term care residents who developed new or worsened pressure ulcers.
-We have found that pressure ulcers are an measure of quality of care.
+This statistic is an indication of the percent of long-term stay residents which developed new or worsened pressure ulcers.
+Many experts believe that pressure ulcers are a great measure of a facility's nursing care quality.

 Minimizes Serious Falls

-This metric is a measure of the percentage of long-term care residents who sustained a fall resulting in major injury.
-Falls can arise for a variety of reasons, but high rates of major falls could be a sign of lower quality nursing care.
+This datapoint is a measure of the percentage of long-term care patients that suffered falls resulting in major injury.
+Falls can arise for a variety of reasons, but high rates of major falls may be an indicator of lower levels of patient supervision.

 Minimizes Urinary Tract Infections